abbibrunton/notes/topics/cloud/modules/cloudconcepts/README.md

 ### What is the cloud

 The terms ‘cloud computing’ and ‘the cloud’ have been used to describe all kinds of different technology.
 Are we talking about Distributed computing?
 Networked Services?
-Virtualised Servers or Hosted services?
+Virtualized Servers or Hosted services?
 The actual definition of cloud computing as reported by NIST (National Institute of Standards and Technology) is: `Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications, and services) that can be rapidly provisioned and released